-Finally, to actually perform these effects, they can be passed to effect.sync_perform(), along with a dispatcher which looks up the performer based on the intent.
+Finally, to actually perform these effects, they can be passed to effect.perform(), along with a dispatcher which looks up the performer based on the intent.

-''' from effect import sync_perform
+'''

 def main():

 eff = greet()

-dispatcher = ComposedDispatcher([
+dispatcher = TypeDispatcher({ReadLine: perform_read_line})

-TypeDispatcher({ReadLine: perform_read_line}),

-base_dispatcher])

-sync_perform(dispatcher, eff)
+perform(dispatcher, effect)

 '''

 This has a number of advantages.
 First, your unit tests for get_user_name become simpler.
 You don't need to mock out or parameterize the raw_input function - you just call get_user_name and assert that it returns a ReadLine object with the correct 'prompt' value.